3 Managing algorithmic complexity

 \(\lambda\) and possibly d are typically optimized under cross-validation. \(L1\) and \(L2\) can be also combined what is then called elastic net (see Zou and Hastie (2005)).

-Model averaging refers to an entire set of techniques, including boosting, bagging and other averaging techniques.
-The general principle is that predictions are made by combining (= averaging) several models.
-This is based on on the insight that it is often more efficient having many simpler models and average them, than one “super model”.
-The reasons are complicated, and explained in more detail in Dormann et al. (2018).
+Model averaging refers to an entire set of techniques, including boosting, bagging, and other averaging methods.
+The general principle is that predictions are made by combining (averaging) several models.
+This rests on the insight that it is often more efficient to have many simpler models and average them than to build one “super model”.
+The reasons are subtle, and explained in more detail in Dormann et al. (2018).

-A particular important application of averaging is boosting, where the idea is that many weak learners are combined to a model average, resulting in a strong learner.
-Another related method is bootstrap aggregating, also called bagging.
-Idea here is to boostrap (use random sampling with replacement ) the data, and average the bootstrapped predictions.
+A particularly important application of averaging is boosting, where many weak learners are combined into a model average, resulting in a strong learner.
+A related method is bootstrap aggregating, also called bagging: the idea is to bootstrap the data (sample it with replacement) and average the predictions over the bootstrapped models.

 To see how these techniques work in practice, let’s first focus on LASSO and Ridge regularization for weights in neural networks.
 We can imagine that the LASSO and Ridge act similar to a rubber band on the weights that pulls them to zero if the data does not strongly push them away from zero.
 This leads to important weights, which are supported by the data, being estimated as different from zero, whereas unimportant model structures are reduced (shrunken) to zero.